daydreamer17/Iot_RFID-review/week1/WEEK1.1.md

 - **1940s:** RFID technology has roots in radar systems developed during WWII.
 - **1948:** The concept of passive radio-frequency identification is introduced by **Harry Stockman**, who wrote about the potential for using radio waves to transmit information for identification purposes.
+- RFID wasn’t officially patented until **1973**, in a landmark claim by **Mario W. Cardullo**, who created an active RFID tagging system that utilized rewritable memory.
+- In **1999**, the Auto-ID center was founded by **MIT scientists** to standardize the RFID-encoded information format.
+- In **2003**, **EPCGlobal** systems came to being and they started standardizing RFID from all possible directions.

 #### **2.Development Milestones:**